cesarus777/polynom/readme.md

 # POLYNOM

-To build, go to the folder with this repo and run `make` To run with test use `make test`
+To build, go to the folder with this repo and run `make`.
+To run with test use `make test`